Katendrecht: History

 The name Katendrecht first appears as a fiefdom that belonged to the lord of Putten in the year 1199.
 In 1375 the Albrecht of Bavaria ordered the country to be re-dyked after the fiefdom overflowed in the two preceding years as a result of dike breaches.
 In 1410 Jacob van Putten, lord of Putten, gave a permit to embed a part of the floodplain.
 This country is later known as Jacob Potsland or Oud-Katendrecht.
 The part that is re-dammed after a dike breach in 1463 is referred to as Nieuw-Katendrecht or Meester Arend van der Woudensland.

-From 1811 Katendrecht formed one municipality together with Charlois, from 1816 to 1874 it was an independent municipality, after which it was merged again with Charlois in 1874.
+From 1811 Katendrecht formed one municipality together with Charlois.
+From 1816 to 1874, it was an independent municipality, after which it was merged again with Charlois in 1874.
 In these years Katendrecht was a relatively prosperous village, surrounded by fertile polders.
 Part of the Rotterdam elite spent the summer months there.
 There was an important ferry connection to the Veerhaven on the north side of the Nieuwe Maas.
 In 1895 the municipality of Charlois and with it also Katendrecht was annexed by the municipality of Rotterdam.
 The main reason for this is that they wanted to expand the port of Rotterdam and needed space to do so.
-Already in the same year they started digging the Maashaven and Rijnhaven.
+They had already started digging the Maashaven and Rijnhaven that year.